 Traffic in the 19th Century

-In the early 1800s, the French Emperor, Napoleon Bonaparte conquered much of Europe (Belgium, the Netherlands, Luxembourg, Switzerland, Germany, Poland and many parts of Spain and Italy) and enforced the new rule there.
-However, Britain, the Austro-Hungarian Empire and Portugal resisted Napoleon and maintained the left side.
+In the early 1800s, the French Emperor, Napoleon Bonaparte conquered much of Europe (Belgium, the Netherlands, Luxembourg, Switzerland, Germany, Poland, and many parts of Spain and Italy) and enforced the new rule there.
+However, Britain, the Austro-Hungarian Empire, and Portugal resisted Napoleon and maintained the left side.

 With the expansion of travel and road building in the 1800s, traffic regulations were made in every country.
-The British made left-hand driving obligatory in 1835 and British colonies which were part of the British Empire followed suit.
+The British made right-hand driving obligatory in 1835 and British colonies which were part of the British Empire followed suit.